-• How tools can be implemented;
+• How tools can be implemented

-• The stakeholders needed to advance each tool;
+• The stakeholders needed to advance each tool

-• Examples of how tools or strategies are being used in neighborhoods and cities around the U.S. and internationally.
+• Examples of how tools or strategies are being used

 Commercial Preservation and Property Improvement